Laura Branigan: 1991–2000: Later career and hiatus

-Branigan's seventh and final studio album, Over My Heart, was released in August 1993.
+Branigan's seventh and final studio album, Over My Heart, came out in 1993.
+Branigan had greatest hits collections released in South America, Japan, Germany, South Africa, and the U.S. In 1994, Larry Kruteck, Branigan's husband (m.
+1978), was diagnosed with cancer.
+Branigan nursed him full-time until his death in 1996.

-Branigan recorded a duet with David Hasselhoff which was hugely successful for being broadcast as the closing track of the Baywatch TV series.
-The single "I Believe" was originally released on CD album in 1994.

-Branigan had official greatest hits collections released in South America, Japan, Germany, South Africa, and the U.S.; the U.S. collection was released in 1995.
-The 13-track The Best of Branigan included two newly recorded covers: "Show Me Heaven" (written by Maria McKee) and the Donna Summer hit "Dim All the Lights", which Branigan released in several remixes.
-On August 15, 1995, Branigan was a guest on the TV show Talking Food, hosted by Robin Leach and broadcast by the Food Network, and she promoted the album and sang "Dim All the Lights", before preparing her Summer Delight pasta dish on the show.

-In 1994, not long after the release of Over My Heart, Larry Kruteck, Branigan's husband (m.
-1978), was diagnosed with colon cancer.
-Branigan put Kruteck on herbal treatments, eventually nursing him full-time.
-Kruteck survived for another two and a half years and died on June 15, 1996, after which Branigan stopped performing.

 2001–2004: Return to music

-In early 2001, Branigan's return to the stage was postponed when she broke both of her femurs in a 10-foot fall from a ladder while she was hanging wisteria outside her three-bedroom lakeside home in Westchester County, New York, resulting in physical therapy for six months.
-In 2002, she performed twice as the "singing" Janis Joplin in the off-Broadway musical Love, Janis, before dropping out of the show.
-"I left Janis because the producers failed to file with Equity properly," she told the Sunday News in Lancaster, Pennsylvania.
+In early 2001, Branigan's return to the stage was postponed when she broke both of her femurs in a fall from a ladder outside her home in New York.
+In 2002, she performed twice as Janis Joplin in Love, Janis, before dropping out of the role.
+"I left Janis because the producers failed to file with Equity properly," she told the Sunday News.
 "I was sort of relieved.
 My voice isn't anything like Janis Joplin's, and there were 19 of her songs in the show."

-In later years she continued to record, and dated Tommy Bayiokos, the drummer in her band.
-Also in 2002, her second official US hits collection, The Essentials, was released, including the long-out-of-print hit "I Found Someone".
+Personal life

+Branigan married Lawrence Kruteck in 1978.
+He was diagnosed with colon cancer in the mid-1990s, and Laura cut back on her entertainment career to take care of him.
+He died in 1996.
+She went on to date the drummer in her band, actor/musician Tommy Bayiokos.

 Death

 Branigan died in her sleep at her lodge in East Quogue, New York, on August 26, 2004, aged 52.
-The cause was attributed to a previously undiagnosed cerebral aneurysm.
-It was reported that she had been experiencing persistent headaches for several weeks before her death, but did not seek medical attention for them.

-Branigan was cremated and her ashes were scattered over Long Island Sound.
+The cause was an undiagnosed cerebral aneurysm.
+It was reported that she had experienced headaches for several weeks before her death, but did not seek medical attention.
+Branigan was cremated, and her ashes were scattered over Long Island Sound.

-At the time of Branigan's death, it was widely and erroneously reported that she was 47 years old.
-The Associated Press published this incorrect information after contacting Branigan's management company.
-The Associated Press issued a correction in 2016 after being contacted by a fan.
+At the time of Branigan's death, it was reported that she was 47 years old.
+The Associated Press issued a correction in 2016.